TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/57 - Philemon/Philemon 1/Philemon 1.6.md

 ---

-that the fellowship of thy faith may become effectual, in the knowledge of every good thing which is in you, unto Christ.
+that the fellowship of your faith may become effective, in the knowledge of every good thing which is in us in Christ Jesus.